Skip to main content

 Course equivalencies within the student's major or minor can be approved by the student's academic advisor.
 For coursework outside of their major/minor, students should seek approval from the department chair of that subject or the general education advisor.

-For program coursework that does not have a SUNY Oswego equivalency (ex.
-100 level - Hungarian Language Course), the student can work with the Associate Provost of International Education, Dr. Joshua McKeown, and their study abroad program coordinator to find the appropriate course equivalency.
+For program coursework that does not have a SUNY Oswego equivalency (e.g., 100-level Hungarian Language Course), the student can work with the Associate Provost of International Education, Dr. Joshua McKeown, and their study abroad program coordinator to find the appropriate course equivalency.

 Course Equivalency Database

 This database listing course equivalencies is based on historical information collected by OIEP and the Registrar's office and does not include every course offered abroad.
-Course equivalencies are not limited to those indicated in the database.
-Other course equivalencies that are not listed can be approved by academic advisors or department chairs.
-The database should be used only as a guide and advising tool and does not substitute for an official evaluation of credit equivalency.
-Students still need their academic advisor's approval and the Off-Campus Study Approval form must still be properly completed and submitted.
+Course equivalencies are not limited to those in the database.
+Other course equivalencies not listed can be approved by academic advisors or department chairs.
+The database serves as a guide and advising tool and does not replace an official credit equivalency evaluation.
+Students still need their academic advisor's approval, and the Off-Campus Study Approval form must be completed and submitted.

-Note: This database is updated on a continual basis as new courses are approved and new programs expanded.
+Note: This database is updated continuously as new courses are approved and new programs expanded.

 Non-Oswego or Non-SUNY Students & Advisors

-While the policies for approving equivalencies for incoming program coursework are different at every campus, we hope that the information provided on this page has been helpful for you.
-Please feel free to use the provided Course Equivalency Databases to determine the best equivalency for coursework at your own institution.
-If you have further questions, please contact our office at [email protected].
+While policies for approving equivalencies for incoming program coursework vary by campus, we hope the information provided on this page has been helpful.
+Please feel free to use the provided Course Equivalency Databases to determine the best equivalency for coursework at your institution.
+If you have further questions, contact our office at [email protected].

 Policies, Handbooks and Forms